Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 than one of them.
 Sometimes old dungeons are used again and again by different inhabitants for different purposes.

+### Ruined Structure
-**Ruined Structure:** Once occupied, this place is now abandoned (completely or in part) by its original creator or creators, and other creatures have wandered in.
+Once occupied, this place is now abandoned
+(completely or in part) by its original creator or creators, and other creatures have wandered in.
 Many subterranean creatures look for abandoned underground constructions in which to make their lairs.
 Any traps that might exist have probably been set off, but wandering beasts might very well be common.

+### Occupied Structure
-**Occupied Structure:** This type of dungeon is still in use.
+This type of dungeon is still in use.
 Creatures (usually intelligent) live there, although they may not be the dungeon's creators.
 An occupied structure might be a home, a fortress, a temple, an active mine, a prison, or a headquarters.
 This type of dungeon is